sribalakumaran/Streamline-Patient-Onboarding-for-Family-Practices/README.md

 - `/generate`: Used to generate PDFs using the data stored in MongoDB.

 Once generated, the PDF is stored in the server-side directory under the path:
-`Streamline Patient Onboarding for Family Practices\server\PDF`, where the PDF filename is the same as the `first_name` of the patient.
+`Streamline Patient Onboarding for Family Practices\server\PDF`, where the PDF filename is the same as the `last_name` of the patient.

 ### 2. Client Side